google/aside/README.md

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+you may not use this file except in compliance with the License. you may obtain a copy of the License at

       http://www.apache.org/licenses/LICENSE-2.0